HyperActivated2046/CTF-Writeups-2024/Stalk the Date/README.md

 ![Resturant Found!](Similiar.png)

-That's the restaurant found!
+That's the same restaurant and table from the twitter photo!
 Now, we just need to go ahead and find the user's favourite dessert.

 ## Step 4: Finding and Hashing